awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.S3.md

    The file name \(*000000\_0*\) is system\-generated\.

-1. \(Optional\) You can copy the data file from Amazon S3 to the local file system on the master node\.
+1. \(Optional\) You can copy the data file from Amazon S3 to the local file system on the leader node\.
 After you do this, you can use standard Linux command line utilities to work with the data in the file\.

    ```
    aws s3 cp s3://aws-logs-123456789012-us-west-2/hive-test/000000_0 .